Trust · last updated June 2026

 Architecture

-Deepslate is multi-tenant SaaS hosted on Vercel (US regions) with Supabase (US-East) as the system of record.
+Embrasure is multi-tenant SaaS hosted on AWS ECS/Fargate in `us-east-1`, with Supabase (US-East) as the system of record.
 Every table that holds workspace data enforces Postgres row-level security tied to the authenticated workspace member.
 There is no application code path that can bypass it.

 The data agent connects to your warehouse using credentials you provide and executes read-only SQL by default.
 Mutating operations are opt-in per connector and require an approval policy.